 Boiling sweet potatoes seems to be associated with lower glycemic index, when compared to frying and roasting.

-Sweet Potatoes and Potatoes
+Sweet Potatoes Compared to White Potatoes

 There is a general belief that sweet potatoes are healthier than regular potatoes, and a brief comparison between potatoes and sweet potatoes will clarify the reasons for this statement.